-All the Celebrities Who Have Tested Positive for Coronavirus
+All the Celebrities Who Have Tested Positive for the Coronavirus

 Prince Albert II

-Prince Albert II of Monaco became the second royal and the first head of state to contract the virus when it was announced on March 19 that he had tested positive for the coronavirus.
+Prince Albert II of Monaco has become the second royal and the first head of state to contract the virus, testing positive on March 19.
 The 62-year-old prince is working from his home and receiving treatment, according to an official palace statement.

 Industry